punctum-im/protocol-old/SPEC.md

 ## Keywords

 * User - User of an instance.
+* Account - An account on an instance.
+Only used when mentioning the object type.
 * Instance - The instance (running a Euphony Project compatible server).
 * Server - A group which contains channels. **DO NOT CONFUSE WITH INSTANCES.**
 * Channel - A channel of communication.
 DMs and group chats are also channels.